 10. Hardscape is an important component of development.
-Inanimate elements add
+Inanimate elements add visual interest, increase property value, and make the outdoor space more inviting as an outdoor living environment.
+Use of hardscape such as walls, fences, fountains, benches, trash receptacles, planters, streetlight fixtures, fountains, gazebos, arbors, trellises, decorative paver materials and outdoor art should be included in the landscape plan.

+7.02.00 BUFFERS

-2 visual interest, increase property value, and make the outdoor space more 3 inviting as an outdoor living environment.
-Use of hardscape such as walls, 4 fences, fountains, benches, trash receptacles, planters, streetlight fixtures, 5 fountains, gazebos, arbors, trellises, decorative paver materials and outdoor art 6 should be included in the landscape plan.
-7 7.02.00 BUFFERS 8 7.02.01 Residential Buffers 9 A. A form of screening shall be provided to separate residential subdivisions from 10 abutting arterial or collector streets.
-The intent of the screening is to reduce visual, 11 light, and noise impacts and to prevent access directly from the lot to the arterial or 12 collector street.
-13 B. For single family subdivisions and multi-family site plans, the buffer shall be either: 14 1.
+7.02.01 Residential Buffers

+- A. A form of screening shall be provided to separate residential subdivisions from abutting arterial or collector streets.
+The intent of the screening is to reduce visual, light, and noise impacts and to prevent access directly from the lot to the arterial or collector street. - B. For single family subdivisions and multi-family site plans, the buffer shall be either: - 1.
 A landscaped berm with a total depth of at least 25 feet and no steeper than 3H:1V.
-The berm shall be at least three feet in height and the berm together 15 16 with the landscaping, shall comprise a continuous screen of at least 5 and one half feet (5.5') at time of planting and six feet (6') within one year of planting.
-17 Canopy trees shall also be planted every 50 feet along the berm.
-For single 18 family subdivisions, these buffers shall be on common property and dedicated 19 20 homeowners' association for ownership and to the maintenance responsibilities.
-For multi-family sites, the buffer will be either owned by the 21 22 property owner, or in the event of multiple owners, a condominium association 23 or other common entity will own and maintain the buffer.
-24 25 26 27 28 29 30 31 BCREEH 3'BERM 32 33 25 34 HOUSE BACK YARD LANDSCAPED BERM STREET 35 WALK 36 37 38 RESIDENTIAL A landscaped wall buffer with a minimum depth of 15 feet.
-The wall shall 39 40 maintain a height of six feet from grade on highest side and all walls shall have 41 a decorative exterior (no exposed block).
-Acceptable materials for wall faces 42 are brick, stucco or stone or a combination of those materials.
-Wall columns
+The berm shall be at least three feet in height and the berm together with the landscaping, shall comprise a continuous screen of at least 5 and one half feet (5.5') at time of planting and six feet (6') within one year of planting.
+Canopy trees shall also be planted every 50 feet along the berm.
+For single family subdivisions, these buffers shall be on common property and dedicated to the homeowners' association for ownership and maintenance responsibilities.
+For multi-family sites, the buffer will be either owned by the property owner, or in the event of multiple owners, a condominium association or other common entity will own and maintain the buffer.